About the Test

 Purpose of the test

-The purpose of a complete blood count is to give your health care provider details about the state of your health.
+The purpose of a CBC is to give your health care provider details about the state of your health.
 It is an important medical tool because it uses one sample to analyze the complete spectrum of cells found in the blood as well as some of the characteristics of those cells.